Simon Anderson Simon Anderson

 This question is not a technicality to be resolved once funding is secured.
 It shapes everything: the types of use that are feasible, the funding routes available, the level of ongoing council involvement, and whether the building will still be thriving in ten years or quietly struggling within three.

-Stranded Assets: The Buildings Holding Town Centres Back
+Stranded Assets Part One: The Buildings Holding Town Centres Back

 Every town has buildings that have slipped into limbo.
 Former civic buildings, such as town halls, outdated commercial blocks, heritage structures without purpose, and market halls that no longer trade effectively.
 These stranded assets sit in the most visible parts of town, yet they resist easy answers.